 When going through a Divorce in Illinois, there are two main issues you need to address, and four if you have children from your marriage.
 These are: (i) property division, (ii) spousal support, (iii) child support, and (iv) child custody (or “parenting time”).
 However, while these are certainly the bigger issues involved in getting divorced (and the importance of devoting sufficient time and attention to these issues cannot be overstated), there are many other issues that most divorcing (or divorced) spouses will need to address as well.

 Generally speaking, it will be best to address these issues during your divorce.
 If you can’t get to them during your divorce, you will want to get to them as soon after your divorce as possible.
-In any case, as with the “main” issues listed above, it will be in your best interests to seek guidance from an experienced Illinois divorce attorney.
+In any case, as with the “main” issues listed above, it will be in your best interests to seek guidance from an experienced divorce attorney in Lake County, Illinois.

 7 Commonly-Overlooked Issues Related to Getting Divorced in Illinois